Do you have the RIGHT character for effective leadership?

 Business at its very core simply means doing something about what you’re most concerned–passion.
 It means taking your passion and making it an enterprise.
 How on earth do you intend to do this independently without involving your life?
 Therefore, your personal values as well as your business values must be one.
 Duplicity will never lead to authenticity.
 Remember our definition of character; wholeness whether in business or life or wherever you find yourself.

 Now let’s take a look at some of the enduring values of effective leaders both present and past.
-Each of these values have been personalized so as to make them memorable and practicable for you.
+Each of these values have been personalized so as to make them memorable and applicable for you.

 Habits are what you do (actions) as a result of what you believe and have accepted as true.
 Habits are your values in action.
 Your values are manifested through your habits.